 You've had your injections, packed your first aid kid and spent a fortune on sunscreen.
 You're all ready to head off into the unknown, right?
 Well not quite.
 As well as general travel health stuff - women have some special health issues to consider and a little extra preparation will maximise the chance of healthy, worry-free travels.

 Solo female travel can be one of the most rewarding ways to see the world, but it can be an incredibly daunting prospect.
-Here, solo traveller Jodun covers everything from reassuring the parents, to what to take with you and meeting people on the road.
+Here, we cover everything from reassuring the parents, to what to take with you and meeting people on the road.